WillForEternity/PerClassLoRA--RA8D1/docs/PROGRESS_REPORT.md

 4.  **Model Optimization and Validation**: The final, critical phase involved aggressively shrinking the model to a 2-channel TCN and then proving its learning was genuine with a label-shuffling sanity check.
 This ensured the final model was not just accurate but also efficient and trustworthy.

-This represents the **complete realization** of the original embedded ML simulation concept, elevated to handle the more complex and powerful domain of temporal gesture recognition.
+This represents the **complete realization** of the original embedded simulation concept, elevated to handle the more complex and powerful domain of temporal gesture recognition.

 ---